Gordonby/servicebus-dotnet-functionapp/README.md

 - `Environment Name`: This will be used as a prefix for all your Azure resources, make sure it is globally unique and under 15 characters.

-2. Run the following command to build a deployable copy of your application, provision the template's infrastructure to Azure and also deploy the applciation code to those newly provisioned resources.
+2. Run the following command to package a deployable copy of your application, provision the template's infrastructure to Azure and also deploy the application code to those newly provisioned resources.

 ```bash
 azd up